Larilize/smoji/README.md

-# smoji
-Emoji for Syabetter.com
+Syamoji is new Emoji System for Syabetter.com